 - It’s good to have positive attitudes – and it serves many functions.

-- Attitude is internal while behaviour is external.
+- Attitude is internal while the behaviour is external.

 - Attitudes and actual behaviour are not always perfectly aligned.